Motherson Completes Joint Venture with Egtronics for Clean Mobility Electronics

 Regulatory Compliance

-The incorporation of MEESL has been duly reported to the National Stock Exchange of India Limited and BSE Limited, in compliance with Regulation 30 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, as amended.
+The joint venture completion has been reported to both the National Stock Exchange of India Limited and BSE Limited under Regulation 30 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+The company has maintained full regulatory compliance throughout the joint venture formation process.

 Historical Stock Returns for Samvardhana Motherson International